trygve-lie/circuit-b/README.md

  * **host** - `String` - The host to guard.
 Required.
  * **options.maxFailures** - `Number` - Number of failures which should occur before the breaker switch into open state.
 Inherits from constructor if unset.
  * **options.maxAge** - `Number` - Time in milliseconds from the breaker entered open state until it enters half open state.
 Inherits from constructor if unset.
  * **options.timeout** - `Number` - Request timeout in milliseconds.
-Can be overrided by each host.
+Inherits from constructor if unset.
+ * **options.onResponse** - `Function` - Function to be execute on a http response to tripp the breaker.
 Inherits from constructor if unset.

 ### .del(host)